mmodoucham/fast-api-task-management/README.md

 A suite of `tests` using the pytest framework was used to help verify the functionality of the Task Management App API.

+**Note:** This tests uses `todo.db` in the root folder to avoid conflicts between prod and test database.
+To set up, create atleast 10 tasks in the `app/todo.db` and copy the file to the root folder

 ### Running the tests

 1. Navigate to the `tests` directory within your project using a terminal: